-And then the lying-in was the month or so after the birth that a woman took to recover and get to know her baby, of course, the situation depended greatly on her wealth and status, as well as personal choices about infant care.
+“Lying-in” was the month or so after the birth that a woman took to recover and get to know her baby.
+Of course, the situation depended greatly on her wealth and status, as well as personal choices about infant care.
 Mary Wollstonecraft Godwin didn’t approve of “the month” as it was sometimes called:

 “She was so far from being under any apprehension as to the difficulties of child-birth, as frequently to ridicule the fashion of ladies in England, who keep their chamber for one full month after delivery.
 For herself, she proposed coming down to dinner on the day immediately following.”

 (William Godwin, Memoirs of the Author of Vindication of the Rights of Women, 1798, p 178-179

 Tragically, Mary Wollstonecraft Godwin died ten days following the birth, read along with her husband’s account of it here.
 During the lying-in, it was normal for female family and friends to come and visit the mother, drink caudle, and meet the new baby.